Specialised foundation programmes (research)

 We offer nine academic research foundation training posts as part of a two-year F1-F2 linked Academic Research Foundation programme.
-Sheffield is unusual in that we allow trainees to follow their own interests for research, seeking out a supervisor in an appropriate specialty and (with help) devising a research project.
+Sheffield allows trainees to follow their own interests for research, seeking out a supervisor in an appropriate speciality and with help devising a research project

 The academic foundation programme is an incredible opportunity to learn from inspiring mentors, get involved in high level academic research, and be part of the supportive environment at Sheffield.
 The ability to dedicate 4 months to a research project of your choice is a unique opportunity at this early stage, one which I would highly recommend to anyone considering being involved in clinical research.

 The F1 and F2 years each consist of three posts lasting four months.
 F1 posts are clinical and during this year the trainee speaks to potential supervisors and develops ideas for a research project.

 In F2 the trainee spends eight months undertaking clinical training in 2 x 4-month blocks, in specialities led by a clinical academic, and a four-month block undertaking the academic research placement.
 Trainees are offered the opportunity to take modules of the MSc Clinical Research which can lead to them obtaining a PG Cert during their Foundation years.

 Academic trainees can create their personal development plan (PDP) via PebblePad through consultation with the Clinical Academic Training Manager at the start of their post.
 Research training modules are offered (via the School of Health and Related Research (ScHARR), with funding provided by the Foundation School.